sudoyashi/Joshis-Garage/_posts/2023-07-25-mr2uesday-july-meet.markdown

 His son eventually got to look at the cars up close and I hope they had a blast seeing the MR2 group out there.
 I know I did.

-## Gallery
+## Gallery and download

 I didn't get to meet all the owners, but I got to know a few.
 Showing face in any group is worth something because your time is everything.
 Hopefully, the owners will find their pictures someday, and maybe I'll get to meet them and know their cars soon.
+[If you wanna download the pics, click here](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/sudoyashi/sudoyashi.github.io/tree/gh-pages/assets/img/mr2/july2023) or copy and paste: https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/sudoyashi/sudoyashi.github.io/tree/gh-pages/assets/img/mr2/july2023.

 ![I think this is Jeff](https://www.sudoyashi.com/assets/img/mr2/july2023/mr2-july2023-2.jpg)